-Peritoneal entry is done by open technique with insertion of a 10 mm port through the umbilicus.
-After creating pneumoperitonium, a 1 cm transverse skin incision is taken in the midline at a level 1 inch cephalad to the level of inferior border of liver for the epigastric port.
-A 10 mm port is inserted through the later incision vertically till it pierces the rectus sheath (This will be referred henceforth as port 2).
-Afterwards, a slight right side angling of the port is done to bring it through the angle between falciform ligament and the anterior peritoneum.
-A 5 mm grasper (with reducer) is introduced through the port 2 and the fundus of the gallbladder is grasped and traction is applied toward the right shoulder.
+later incision vertically till it pierces the rectus sheath (This will be referred henceforth as port-2).
+Afterward, a slight right side angling of the port is done to bring it through the angle between the falciform ligament and the anterior peritoneum.
+A 5 mm grasper (with reducer) is introduced through the port 2, and the fundus of the gallbladder is grasped, and traction is applied towards the right shoulder.
 This step displays the gallbladder anatomy in entirety.
-Now an intraoperative assessment is done to determine if the 2 port laparoscopic cholecystectomy can be done safely (patient suitability has been described in discussion).
-If conditions are found to be favorable, with the traction maintained in the described way, a 5 mm port is inserted through the existing epigastric skin incision (but through a separate stab traversing a different path to the peritoneal cavity) little away from the port 2 pointing toward the Hartman's pouch of the gallbladder (This will be referred henceforth as port 3) (Figs 1 and 2).
-Prior to this step, the skin incision may be extended 3 to 5 mm or more as required.
+Now an intraoperative assessment is done to determine if the two-port laparoscopic cholecystectomy can be done safely (patient suitability has been described in the discussion).
+If conditions are found to be favorable, with the traction maintained in the described way, a 5 mm port is inserted through the existing epigastric skin incision (but through a separate stab traversing a different path to the peritoneal cavity) little away from the port two pointing towards the Hartman's pouch of the gallbladder (This will be referred henceforth as the port-3) (Figs 1 to 4).
+Before this step, the skin incision may be extended 3 to 5 mm or more as required.